Our research is editorially independent but we may earn a commission for purchases made through our links.

-The state of Montana spans over 147,000 square miles, making it the fourth largest state in terms of size in the U.S. However, only a little over a million people call this place home, which means that Montana is packed with small towns scattered in all directions.
-With stunningly beautiful scenery and landscapes throughout the state, it’s no surprise that there are lots of little towns worth visiting.
+Despite the fact that Montana spans over 147,000 square miles, making it the fourth largest state in terms of size in the U.S., only a little over a million people call this place home.
+This means Montana is packed with small towns scattered in all directions.
+With stunningly beautiful scenery and landscapes throughout the state, it’s no surprise these little towns are worth visiting.
 Here are 10 of our favorites!

 Stevensville is a very significant town in Montana because it was the first official settlement of the state.
-People settled here permanently when Jesuit missionaries came to teach the Native Americans about Christianity.
 It’s fun to walk through downtown Stevensville on a relaxing day and also view local animals at the Lee Metcalf National Wildlife Refuge.
 Other great things to do in town include visiting St. Mary’s Mission, hiking the Kootenai Creek Trail, and hiking St. Mary’s Peak.
 For some post-hike refreshment at the end of the day, stop by the Blacksmith Brewing Company or Wildwood Brewery.

 Bozeman and Billings are larger towns in Montana that are always popular places to visit, but Big Timber is between them and also worth stopping by.
 This little mountain town is packed with history, so you’ll feel like you stepped back into another era when you visit.
 Some of the hotels here were built in the 1800s, and there’s even a nostalgic soda foundation in town.
 Also check out Natural Bridget State Park, the Crazy Mountain Museum, and the Thirsty Turtle Tavern & Grill when you’re in Big Timber.